 On MLM’s most advanced property, the Anderson-Davidson claim group, MLM has defined a 10-kilometre-long gold trend (Figure 1) three robust drill-ready gold targets within the trend, in spite of the fact that much of the property has not been screened by geochemical or geological surveys.
 Significant associated geochemical-geophysical anomalies have been located on all MLM’s other properties that need more work to refine drill targets.

 Figure 1: Geochemical soil anomalies vector to gold mineralization

 The Anderson-Davidson claim group is the most advanced property in MLM’s portfolio with three drill ready targets within the greater than 10km long Anderson Gold Trend.
 Other positives for gold mineralization are two producing placer operations within the property boundaries, as well as numerous former placer producers.
 Test pits have yielded float assay up to 3.5g Au/t within a gold anomaly with values from 0.1 to 0.5g Au/t in the soil.
 Anderson-Davidson has a four-wheel-drive road that runs the length of the claim group.

 Blue Sky Properties

-The Edmonton claim group sits on the Robert Service Thrust to the south of the eastern arms of Mayo Lake.
+The Edmonton claim group sits on the Robert Service Thrust between the eastern arms of Mayo Lake.
 It is bordered on one side by Edmonton Creek, a former placer gold producer.
-Numerous mafic stocks and favorable structure, geophysics and geochemistry point toward gold mineralization or related to a broad alteration zone or intrusion.
-A gold in soil anomaly parallels one edge of probable alteration zone.
+Numerous mafic stocks, structures, geophysics and geochemistry point toward gold mineralization.
+A gold in soil anomaly parallels one edge of probable alteration zone defined by geophysics.

-The Cascade claim group is adjacent to Cascade Creek where a former placer operation produced gold.
+The Cascade claim group is located on highlands between two former placer gold operations on Cascade and Nelson creeks.
 Reconnaissance soil sampling on Cascade yielded up to 2.25g Au/t in soil.
 This claim group is easily accessible from Mayo Lake.